Evaluated and selected cloud architecture for a large IoT network of scientific instruments.

 Managed simulation server farm and oversaw hardware requirements and upgrades.

 Scientist, David H. Pollock Consultants (2005 - 2007)

-Designed an experiment to automatically manipulate experimental devices for optical characterization, saving hundreds of
+Designed an experiment to automatically manipulate experimental devices for optical characterization.

 Designed a program to receive and replicate optical signals in real-time.